heroku/nibs/walkthrough.md

 </div>
 </div>

-For demo purpose, you can delete your activities in the application: go to the the side menu, select Recent Activity, select the Gear icon (upper right corner), and click 'Delete Activities'.
+For demo purpose, you can delete your activities in the application: go to the the side menu, select Settings, and tap the Delete Activities button.
 That will set you back to the lowest level (Forastero).
 Then perform 5 activities in the app (share, redeem, or save) and you will see your status change including the color theme change.

 ## Store Locator